-- Temperature probes are fragile; handle with care. - 13cf models do not have a secondary probe. - Remote probes may also be introduced through the existing port and immersed in existing probe bottles. - Solid ballast (if installed) should be placed in the bracket in a horizontal position.
+- Temperature probes are fragile; handle with care. - Remote probes may also be introduced through the existing top or side (if included) ports, and immersed in existing probe bottles. - External probes should not be routed into the chamber through the door opening as this can cause issues with the door seal. - A solid ballast (if installed) should be placed in the bracket in a horizontal position in single door (226) models.
+The secondary probe should be placed in a vertical position.

-The number and location of probes varies by model.
-External probes may be introduced through the existing top port or through a side access port which is available in some models.
+The location of probes varies by model.
+External probes may be introduced through the existing top port or through a side access port if installed.